LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   <https://github.com/LaboratoireMecaniqueLille/crappy/blob/master/examples/
   blocks/stop_button.py>`_.

-  Refer to the :ref:`dedicated tutorial section
-  <tutorials/getting_started:3. properly stopping a script>` to learn more about how to properly stop a
-  script in Crappy.
+  See :ref:`Lifecycle and shutdown <concepts-lifecycle-shutdown>` for the supported ways to stop a Crappy test.

 Others
 ++++++